codygman/haskell-vs-go-rest/README.md

 Contains the haskell parts of my haskell (wai/mysql-simple & servant/persistent) vs Go (martini/go-sql-driver)

-Will upload the Go part soon.
+Will upload the Go part soon. (update: The Go portion is in a separate repo https://github.com/codygman/martini-rest-example)

 The haskell part uses an updated version of the mysql library that uses proper concurrency, see: https://ro-che.info/articles/2015-04-17-safe-concurrent-mysql-haskell